SRoddis/Mongo.Migration/Readme.md

 ## Next Feature/Todo

 	1. Automatically insert after migrating.
 So migration is done only once.
 (MongoDB has its performance on read.
 I will test if it has big performance issues with the automatically insert.)
+	2. Tool to upgrade all documents in the database, to the current version.
+Maybe this is needet for long life applications.

 ## Copyright